ruvnet/sparc/specification/Architecture.md

 - **Data Models and Schemas**: Outline data models and describe database schemas if applicable.
 - **Key Components**: Detail each component's role and interactions.
 - **Scalability, Security, and Performance**: Address how the architecture meets non-functional requirements.
+- **Integration Points**: Identify and document integration points with external systems or services.

 ## Reflection
 - Justify architectural decisions.
 - Identify potential bottlenecks or failure points.
 - Reflect on future-proofing and technology suitability.
+- Consider the impact of architectural choices on development and maintenance.